 The application does not propose a denser development than would otherwise be expected for a school.
-As detailed above, lower compliant buildings could be proposed with the same density achieved across the site, albeit that such built forms would pose greater impact on the locality and be inconsistent with the objectives of the development standard.
+As detailed above, lower compliant buildings could be proposed with the same density achieved across the site, albeit that such built forms would pose greater impact on the environment and the locality and would be inconsistent with the objectives of the development standard and zone.